Jarzmyn/-Product-Sales-Performance-Analysis/README.md

 > **Note**: Use the PDF for a quick summary, but the `.pbix` file is where the real interactive magic happens!

-## Recommended Next Steps
-- **Cut Costs** - Analyze and reduce key expenses.
-- **Improve Quality Control** - Address quality issues for low-rated products to reduce refunds and improve satisfaction.
-- **Focus on High-Demand Products** - Prioritize high-margin, high-demand products for growth.

-Feel free to explore and draw your own insights.
-We hope this report is a valuable tool in making data-driven decisions for better product and customer strategies!